-What does Brothers in Arms mean?
+What do you think Brothers in Arms means?

 Dire Straits: Brothers in Arms Meaning